How to use the tool

 F. National Mission on Oilseeds and Oil Palm (NMOOP): Solar pumps to help provide reliable irrigation for oil crops.

 - Area under oil seeds as a share of gross cropped area [percentile<50%]: indicates irrigation demand for these crops.

 G. Sub-Mission on Agricultural Mechanisation – Farm Power Availability: Solar pumps to improve farm power availability.

-ii.
-Proportion of cultivators using electric pump [value<50%]: Lower the number of users, higher the potential of increasing mechanisation through solar pumps.
+- Proportion of cultivators using electric pump [value<50%]: Lower the number of users, higher the potential of increasing mechanization through solar pumps.

 H. Climate Resilient Farming for Small Farms: Solar pumps to advance the cause of low-carbon agriculture and improve climate resilience.

-i.
-Proportion of small and marginal farmers [value>85%]: Most vulnerable group to climate change.
-Will benefit the most from climate resilient farming practices.
+- Proportion of small and marginal farmers [value>85%]: Most vulnerable group to climate change.
+Will benefit the most from climate-resilient farming practices.

-ii.
-Climate Change Vulnerability Index by Central Research Institute for Dryland Agriculture (CRIDA) [ value>0.459]: Captures the exposure, sensitivity and adaptive capacity of district to climate change.
+- Climate Change Vulnerability Index by Central Research Institute for Dryland Agriculture (CRIDA) [ value>0.459]: Captures the exposure, sensitivity, and adaptive capacity of the district to climate change.

 iv.
 Given water availability is an important criterion when it comes to the sustainable deployment of solar pumps, it would have been useful to integrate India’s aquifer (hard rock) map to its political map.
 But, this could not be done due to the unavailability of a usable format of such a map.